 - A 4cm x 6cm photo, taken in the last six months

-- A copy of your passport and entry stamp
+- A copy of your passport information page and latest entry stamp

-- An application form, which you can pick up at the immigration office
+- A completed TM.7 application form, which you can pick up at the immigration office

-- Your contact details: address and cell phone number
+- Your local address and phone number in Thailand

 - THB1,900 for a visa extension fee